 Somos Mayfair is a community-based agency with 18 years of experience providing family support services, leadership development, and advocacy to address the stark inequities faced by children and families in Mayfair, a low-income immigrant community in East San Jose.
 Somos Mayfair’s work has garnered national recognition for its strong ability to cultivate community leadership to advance shared goals and bridge traditional nonprofit service provision with community organizing for broader impact.
 Its mission is to support children, organize families, and connect neighbors to uplift the dreams, power, and leadership of community and address systemic inequities.

 Vida Verde promotes educational equity by providing free, overnight environmental learning experiences to children who otherwise would not have the opportunity.
 Since 2001, Vida Verde has provided free, three-day, two-night outdoor education programs for over 10,000 underserved students in grades 4-6 from the Bay Area.
 These activity-packed experiences take place at our 100-acre site and farm, as well as at state parks and beaches along the San Mateo County coastline.
 Students participate in: milking a goat, using that milk to make fresh cheese, exploring tide pools, playing in the ocean, hiking through redwoods, and more.

-Girls and Women in Science, Technology, Engineering and Math (STEM)
+Girls, Women, & Diversity in Science, Technology, Engineering and Math (STEM)

 Anita Borg Institute